phillipmalboeuf/injustices/application.md

 Reddit (e.g. https://www.reddit.com/r/JusticeServed/)
 News sites (e.g. https://theintercept.com)

-I fear Reddit, because it has been the origin of mob justice, always emotional and reactive... and sometimes violent.
+I fear Reddit, because it has been the origin point of mob justice, always emotional and reactive... and sometimes violent.
-I don't fear news site because they're losing the trust of their readers steadily and irrepairably, their biases and self-interests are showing their seams.
+I don't fear news site because they're losing the trust of their readers steadily and irreparably, their biases and self-interests are showing their seams.

 ##What has changed such that right now is a good time for your business? *
 The public is done tolerating injustices and it's asking itself what it can do to make a difference, to be a contributor instead of consumer.
 The existing methods to report/fight injustices are slow, expensive, inaccessible.
 Authority is no longer above questioning and I'd like to build a platform that enables just that.